juju/docs/src/en/charms-offline-config.md

 client needs to both access and then transfer both the 'juju-gui' charm and the Juju agent to the controller.

+Recall that a Juju agent (`jujud`) runs on each machine (and unit) and acts as an intermediary between the machine/unit and the controller.

 ## Network criteria

 Here we examine what network access is needed to various internet-based